BY SCOOT FOUNDER, MAX HUTCHINSON

 What is Scoot Theatre about?

+We bring exciting, family-friendly theatre to unexpected spaces.
 We are an intentionally broad church in terms of output, proudly offering a variety of work.
+We have an outward-looking, community-based focus.

 We want to bring people together again.